tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   * This is particularly valuable when working with financial data and dates.
 While dates are great to index, dates do not always provide all of the detail needed to manipulate and analyze data.

-  * For example, when looking at stock prices and purchases over time, it is essential to group data by both date and ticker.
+  * For example, when looking at stock prices and purchases over time, it is important to group data by both date and ticker.
 In this operation, both date and ticker can be indexes, and by specifying date and ticker, you can slice out the price of a particular stock at a specific point in time.

 * Essentially, multi-indexing improves data storage, lookup, and manipulation/assignment.